jan-albrecht05/filament-DB/README.md

 # filament-DB
 ## for all of our 3D-printing-filament
-# Feel free to contribute!
 <img src="/assets/img/overview.png" alt="">

-If you're a better programmer with PHP than I am, (a total noob) please help me with this project!
+# Apretty nice looking DB with User Accounts
+### Feel free to contribute!

 ## To-Do:
 - [x] Homepage: